Catmaniscatlord/MURV/dc-geolocation-intro.md

 areas (think of something like GPS for an apartment building), or tracking of that device.

-The only data self-location needs is the location of 4 known points along with their distance to the unknown point.
+The only data self-location needs is the location of four known points along with their distance to the unknown point.
 From there, what's necessary is the mathematical framework to convert that data into our physical location.
-To collect this data we obtain the information using wireless network access points (AP's).
+To collect this data we obtain the information using wireless network access points (APs).

 This project has produced two things